michaelpapadopoulos11/Kusina-Krusada-Programming-Project/README.md

 - git checkout <branch-name> (used to keep changes in the current branch you're working on when you transition between branches)
 - git checkout -b <branch-name> (to create a new branch with items based on the branch you are currently in)
 - git pull <branch-name> (to pull from the specific branch)
+- git merge <branch-name> (in the branch you're currently in, merge the named branch into the branch you're in)

 If there ever is a time where main branch is not updating based on other branches anymore let the team know so that we'll find a way to fix it.